steavot/apres-ski/DESIGN.md

 As for specific dependencies of projects:  Projects should atleast have a file defining dependencies.
 Better yet they'll have defined a bespoke image to build, run tests and/or deploy in.
 Setting up the base-dev to run docker-in-docker will accommodate for this.

+As for persistence: developers are likely to want a checkout of a project repo to persist longer than a container (maybe not, but they'll have to be good at regularly pushing their changes).
+For this, a checkout of a project repo on the host can be mounted in the container.
+As can an ssh socket so the user can use ssh credentials for git in the container.

 As for sharing: I will be putting things in the dev images that are a matter of personal preference ([my favourite colorscheme](https://github.com/sonjapeterson/1989.vim) for example).
 Others can use my images as a starting point `FROM ...`, and change things in the dockerfile, or fork this repo and define their preferences instead.

 ## Structure